Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Related Work

-Other researchers focus on creating and applying digital twins: virtual, dynamic, and data-driven digital replicas of real-world urban environments.
-Stinner \textit{et al.}~\cite{stinnerAutomaticDigitalTwin2021} generate digital twins of building energy systems from piping and instrumentation diagrams using convolutional networks and other algorithms.
-Agostinelli \textit{et al.}~\cite{agostinelliCyberPhysicalSystemsImproving2021} create digital twins of energy efficient buildings in residential areas from Building Information Modeling (BIM), Internet of Things (IoT), Geographical Information Systems (GIS), and \gls{ai} components, with machine learning serving as the central component of the model.
-Francisco \textit{et al.}~\cite{franciscoSmartCityDigital2020} take a different approach by generating digital twins of daily, time-segmented energy benchmarks solely from smart meter data streams.
-Finally, Belik and Rubanenko~\cite{belikImplementationDigitalTwin2023} present a hybrid digital twin framework for renewable energy sources (RES) that integrates real-time data, 3D modeling, and sensitivity analysis to improve forecasting and operational efficiency, particularly in grid systems with high RES penetration.
+Other researchers focus on creating and applying digital twins: virtual, dynamic, and data-driven digital replicas of real-world urban environments. \textcite{stinnerAutomaticDigitalTwin2021} generate digital twins of building energy systems from piping and instrumentation diagrams using convolutional networks and other algorithms. \textcite{agostinelliCyberPhysicalSystemsImproving2021} create digital twins of energy efficient buildings in residential areas from Building Information Modeling (BIM), Internet of Things (IoT), Geographical Information Systems (GIS), and \gls{ai} components, with machine learning serving as the central module of the model. \textcite{franciscoSmartCityDigital2020} take a different approach by generating digital twins of daily, time-segmented energy benchmarks solely from smart meter data streams. \textcite{belikImplementationDigitalTwin2023} present a hybrid digital twin framework for renewable energy sources (RES) that integrates real-time data, 3D modeling, and sensitivity analysis to improve forecasting and operational efficiency, particularly in grid systems with high RES penetration.